droidzone/clinicalkey-helper/README.md

 # ClinicalKey Helper Chrome Extension

-A Chrome extension built with Vue.js to enhance the ClinicalKey experience.
+A Chrome extension built with Vue.js to enhance the ClinicalKey experience for paid subscribers.
+This is not a tool to download files without a subscription.
+You need to have an active subscription.
+If you do, this extension will help you download PDFs of content you have access to.

 ## Features